MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-service-principals.md

 If you deployed Azure Stack Hub with Azure AD as your identity management service, you create and manage app identities just like you do for Azure.
 This section shows you how to perform the steps using the Azure portal.
 Review [Permissions required for registering an app](/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) before beginning, to make sure you have sufficient permissions to register an app.

-### Create a service principal that uses a client secret credential
+### Create an app registration that uses a client secret credential

-In this section, you register your app using the Azure portal, which creates the service principal object in your Azure AD tenant.
-In this example, you specify a client secret credential, but the portal also supports X509 certificate-based credentials.
+In this section, you register your app in your Azure AD tenant using the Azure portal.
+In following example you specify a client secret credential, but the portal also supports X509 certificate-based credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com) using your Azure account.
 2. Select **Azure Active Directory** > **App registrations** > **New registration**.